How to Commute in Metro Manila: Routes, Tips, and Apps (2026 Guide)

 Grab / Taxi

-Grab is the dominant ride-hailing app in the Philippines (similar to Uber).
-It offers GrabCar (sedan), GrabShare (shared ride), and GrabBike (motorcycle).
-Fares are calculated by distance and traffic, with surge pricing during rush hours.
-Metered taxis are also available — flagdown rate is ₱40.
-Always insist on using the meter for taxis or book through Grab.
+Grab offers GrabCar (sedan), GrabShare (shared ride), and GrabBike (motorcycle).
+Fares vary by distance and traffic with surge pricing during rush hours.
+Metered taxis have a flagdown rate of ₱50 — always insist on the meter.

 Ang sistema ng pampublikong transportasyon ng Metro Manila ay maaaring nakakalito kung bago ka sa siyudad, pero kapag naintindihan mo na ang mga options, nagiging manageable ang pag-commute.
 Narito ang breakdown ng bawat pangunahing mode ng transportasyon na available sa 2026: